virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 # exit
 ```

-At the time of writing this package is still using the old library as explained in the box above.
+User-Mode Linux supports all the VDE features described in this tutorial in Debian Bullseye and later versions.

-As an alternative to test the new features of VDEplug4, we have build a UM-L kernel `linux_vdeplug4` that can be downloaded from
+Note: As an alternative to test the new features of VDEplug4, we have build a UM-L kernel `linux_vdeplug4` that can be downloaded from
 [the tutorial resource page](tutorial_resources.html).
 The file can be downloaded using wget, then set the exec permission:
 `chmod +x linux_vdeplug4`.